 JW Marriott Desert Ridge

 Another kid friendly property, this JW Marriott has multiple swimming pools, a lazy river, and a water slide.
 They also offer a Family Escape Kids Club and a nighttime PJ Party.
 There’s golf and a spa on property, as well as Canyon Villas, larger units for families.
-See more details and current rates for JW Marriott Desert Ridge.
-Or see more details about Marriott Vacation Club Canyon Villas (you don’t have to be a member).
+Find more details about Marriott Vacation Club Canyon Villas here (you don’t have to be a member).

 When spending the day outside in Phoenix, wear sunscreen (and re-apply), bring sunglasses, wear a hat, drink plenty of water, and bring lip balm, it is always hotter than you think.

 I hope you enjoyed my suggestions for fun family activities in the Phoenix area.
-I may live in Chicago, but Phoenix will always be my home.
-Do you have any favorite restaurants or attractions you would add to the list?
+I may live in Dallas, but Phoenix will always be my home.